 Reviewers remain anonymous to authors, enabling them to provide honest, constructive, and critical feedback without external pressure.

 JTTR believes that this reciprocal anonymity fosters a level playing field and encourages intellectual openness.
-Every manuscript is evaluated by at least two independent experts in the relevant field, selected based on their disciplinary insight and methodological alignment.

 Reviewers are asked to evaluate not only the academic rigor and coherence of submissions but also their contribution to tourism theory, originality, and relevance to scholarly discourse.
 We encourage reviews that are both critical and collegial, aiming to support authors in refining their work to meet the highest scholarly standards.